-The Certificate of Program Completion is designed for a student who has earned all of the required standard units of credit for graduation, but has not earned the appropriate corresponding verified credits.
+The Certificate of Program Completion is designed for a student who has earned all the required standard units of credit for graduation but has not earned the appropriate corresponding verified credits or has not completed additional graduation requirements for a diploma.
 The student will be given the opportunity to earn verified credits in the summer and subsequent administrations of the SOL tests.
-If the student earns the appropriate verified credits, he/she will be considered a graduate and earn the appropriate diploma.
-If, however, the student does not earn the verified credits required, he/she can be awarded the Certificate of Program Completion.
+Additionally, students will be given the opportunity to complete any additional requirements.
+When the student earns the appropriate verified credits or completes, they will be considered a graduate and earn the appropriate diploma.
+If, however, the student does not earn the verified credits required or complete the additional graduation requirements, they can be awarded the Certificate of Program Completion.